-- Nauticus' electric ocean robots and software platform compete with other tethered hydraulic and electric remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs) for performing inspection, maintenance, repair, and physical interventions of ocean assets for sectors including offshore wind, oil & gas, aquaculture, port management, and defense & intel markets. - Nauticus' underlining autonomy software platform includes modern robotics and automation technologies for autonomous navigation, manipulation, data orchestration and compression, behavior and mission execution and could face additional competition from the automotive and aerospace sectors working to solve similar challenges in different markets.
-At the most basic level, these software platforms are similar in nature and Nauticus' software could also be reciprocated in additional markets outside of the blue technologies and ocean services space. - Nauticus' RaaS model (a business model planned for future commercial services but yet to be implemented) faces a varied competitive landscape that not only includes long established and largely undifferentiated ocean services companies like Oceaneering International, Subsea7, and Saipem, but other emerging companies such as Ocean Infinity and Reach Subsea that are bringing new approaches to the markets targeted by Nauticus Robotics and may evolve to a competitive stature in these markets.
-Nauticus also faces competition from bluetech software companies like Seebyte, Greensea, and but as Nauticus expands markets could face more boarder competition from autonomy software automotive companies diversify into the ocean markets like Toyota, Tesla, or Uber. - Nauticus' robotic platforms also compete with other unmanned vehicles manufactures offered by companies such as Saab, Forum, and Mitsubishi and traditional automation and robotics companies like ABB and Fanuc.
+- our electric ocean robots and software platform compete with other tethered hydraulic and electric remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs) for performing inspection, maintenance, repair, and physical interventions of ocean assets for sectors including offshore wind, oil & gas, aquaculture, port management, and defense & intel markets. - our underlining autonomy software platform includes modern robotics and automation technologies for autonomous navigation, manipulation, data orchestration and compression, behavior and mission execution and could face additional competition from the automotive and aerospace sectors working to solve similar challenges in different markets.
+At the most basic level, these software platforms are similar in nature and our software could also be reciprocated in additional markets outside of the blue technologies and ocean services space. - our RaaS model (a business model planned for future commercial services but yet to be implemented) faces a varied competitive landscape that not only includes long established and largely undifferentiated ocean services companies like Oceaneering International, Subsea7, and Saipem, but other emerging companies such as Ocean Infinity and Reach Subsea that are bringing new approaches to the markets targeted by us and may evolve to a competitive stature in these markets.
+We also face competition from bluetech software companies like Seebyte, Greensea, and as we expand markets we could face more boarder competition from autonomy software automotive companies diversify into the ocean markets like Toyota, Tesla, or Uber.

+our robotic platforms also compete with other unmanned vehicles manufactures offered by companies such as Saab, Forum, and Mitsubishi and traditional automation and robotics companies like ABB and Fanuc.
 These companies have products that are commercially available and in development.
-Nauticus expects some products currently in development to become commercially available in the next few years and present a competitive threat to Nauticus' products.
+We expect some products currently in development to become commercially available in the next few years and present a competitive threat to our products.

-Nauticus' competitor base may change or expand as Nauticus continues to develop and commercialize its robotic systems in the future.
-These or other competitors may develop new technologies or products that provide superior results to customers or are less expensive than Nauticus' products.
-Nauticus' technologies and products could have reduced competitiveness by such developments.
+Our competitor base may change or expand as we continue to develop and commercialize our robotic systems in the future.
+These or other competitors may develop new technologies or products that provide superior results to customers or are less expensive than our products.
+Our technologies and products could have reduced competitiveness by such developments.

-Nauticus' competitors may respond more quickly to new or emerging technologies, undertake more extensive marketing campaigns, have greater financial, marketing, manufacturing and other resources than Nauticus does, or may be more successful in attracting potential customers, employees and strategic partners.
+Our competitors may respond more quickly to new or emerging technologies, undertake more extensive marketing campaigns, have greater financial, marketing, manufacturing and other resources than we do, or may be more successful in attracting potential customers, employees and strategic partners.
 In addition, potential customers could have long-standing or contractual relationships with competitors.
-Potential customers may be reluctant to adopt Nauticus' products, particularly if they compete with or have the potential to compete with, or diminish the need/utilization of products or technologies supported through these existing relationships.
-If Nauticus is not able to compete effectively, its business, prospects, financial condition, and operating results will be negatively impacted.
+Potential customers may be reluctant to adopt our products, particularly if they compete with or have the potential to compete with, or diminish the need/utilization of products or technologies supported through these existing relationships.
+If we are not able to compete effectively, our business, prospects, financial condition, and operating results will be negatively impacted.

-In addition, because Nauticus operates in a new market, the actions of its competitors could adversely affect its business.
-Adverse events such as product defects or legal claims with respect to competing or similar products could cause reputational harm to the ocean robotics market on the whole and, accordingly, Nauticus' business
+In addition, because we operate in a new market, the actions of our competitors could adversely affect our business.
+Adverse events such as product defects or legal claims with respect to competing or similar products could cause reputational harm to the ocean robotics market on the whole and, accordingly, our business.

-Nauticus' financial results may vary significantly from period to period due to fluctuations in its operating costs, product demand and other factors.
+Our financial results may vary significantly from period to period due to fluctuations in our operating costs, product demand and other factors.